-We also calculate the average dynamic (merging and splitting) events per eddy as a function of lifetime (Figure 13).
+We also calculate the average dynamic (merging and splitting) events per eddy as a function of lifetime (Fig. 13).
 The results are similar regardless of eddy polarizations and dynamic types.
 The merging and splitting events increase approximately linearly with eddy lifetime.
 However, merging and splitting events are more frequent for anticyclonic eddies than for cyclonic eddies.

-430 5 Discussion
+5 Discussion

-431 5.1 Data noise
+5.1 Data noise

+Although AVISO product DT1 is much better than previous products, there are still some notable errors, especially for short temporal scales of less than 2 months (Carrere et al., 2016).
+It was reported that there are along-track SLA errors of about 2-3 cm globally and of more than 3 cm at high latitudes and in shallow waters.

+To reduce the noise in SLA data, one may use the Gaussian structure filter (Chelton et al., 2011b; Mason et al., 2014), Hanning filters (Penven et al., 2005), or Lanczos filters (Chaigneau et al., 2008).
+As certain parameters need to be chosen in these filters, the filtered results depend much on these parameters (see Fig. A1 in Chelton et al., 2011b).
+As a sensitivity test we apply a simple five-point quadratic smoothing to the SLA data.
+The filtered data are then piecewise C2-smoothed by a quadratic function, which satisfies the potential requirements for calculating vorticity (second derivative of SLA) from SLA data.

+Figure 14 shows the non-smoothed and smoothed SLA data from 1 to 4 January 1993.
+The smoothed SLA maps

+Figure 12.
+The frequencies of dynamic processes per $1^{\circ} \times 1^{\circ}$ grid element. (a) The merging frequency for cyclonic eddies. (b) The merging frequency for anticyclonic eddies. (c) The merging frequency for all eddies. (d) The ratios of the difference between the frequencies of merging and splitting for all eddies to the sum of merging and splitting frequencies for all eddies.
+The boxes are the same as in Fig. 9.
+The blue box is the location of NEC, where the merging frequency is high.

-- Although "the Aviso product DT14" is much better than previous products, there are still some notable errors, - especially for short temporal scales of less than two months [Carrere et al., 2016].
-It was reported that there are - along-track SLA errors of about 2-3 cm globally and of more than 3 cm at high latitudes and in shallow waters. - To reduce the noise in SLA data, one may use the Gaussian structure filter [Chelton et al., 2011b; Mason et al., - 436 2014], Hanning filters [Penven et al., 2005], or Lanczos filter [Chaigneau et al., 2008].
-As certain parameters need to - be chosen in these filters, the filtered results depend much on these parameters [see Fig. A1 in Chelton et al., 2011b]. - 438 As a sensitivity test we apply a simple five-point quadratic smoothing to the SLA data.
-The filtered data are then - piecewise C^2 -smoothed by a quadratic function, which satisfies the potential requirements for calculating vorticity - 440 (second derivative of SLA) from SLA data. - Figure 14 shows the non-smoothed and smoothed SLA data from January 1, 1993 to January 4, 1993.
-The smoothed - SLA maps are very close to the non-smoothed SLA maps.
-And the values at the SLA extrema (not shown) are close - 443 to their original values.
-This implies that the noise in the DT14 data is sufficiently small for our purpose. - However, the noise cannot be neglected, even when it is small.
-It might induce additional SLA extrema (see the - definition of extremum in section 2.2), which eventually affect eddy detection, e.g., the additional extremum on - January 2, 1993 in box A and the additional extremum on January 3, 1993 in box B (Figure 14).
-These additional - extrema existed only for a very short period (one or two days).
-But they can induce additional merging and splitting - events, which may cause eddies to unexpectedly terminate [Chelton et al., 2011b].
-The ambiguity of the eddy - identification procedure, which may be caused by sampling errors and measurement noise in the input SLA data, - strongly suggest the application of a look-ahead approach.
+are very close to the non-smoothed SLA maps and the values at the SLA extrema (not shown) are close to their original values.
+This implies that the noise in the DT14 data is sufficiently small for our purpose.

+However, the noise cannot be neglected, even when it is small.
+It might induce additional SLA extrema (see the definition of an extremum in Sect.
+2.2), which eventually affect eddy detection, e.g., the additional extremum on 2 January 1993 in box A and the additional extremum on 3 January 1993 in box B (Fig. 14).
+These additional extrema existed only for a very short period (1 or 2 days), but they can induce additional merging and splitting events, which may cause eddies to unexpectedly terminate (Chelton et al., 2011b).
+The ambiguity of the eddy identification procedure, which may be caused by sampling errors and measurement noise in the input SLA data, strongly suggests the application of a look-ahead approach.